Tampa Uber & Lyft Accident Lawyer

 - Medical bills, including the cost of future care

 - Car repairs or replacement costs

 - Lost income during your recovery

 - Lost future income if you cannot work

 You shouldn’t have to pay for a Lyft or Uber driver’s reckless behavior.
 As a rideshare passenger you have the right to sue the Uber or Lyft driver for the injuries you suffered in an accident they caused, and the rideshare company’s insurance has to pay up.
 Get the money you deserve.
 Let an experienced Uber accident lawyer aggressively advocate for your best interests.

 Why should I hire an attorney?

+You may wonder what to do after an Uber or Lyft accident.
 You should consider hiring an attorney to handle your rideshare accident claim if: